yhzhang0128/egos-2000/references/USAGES.md

 ![This is an image](screenshots/vivado.png)

-### Step4.2: Connect with egos-2000
+### Step4.2: Connect to egos-2000 on the Arty board

-1. Press the `program` red button on the left-top corner of the Arty board
+1. Press the `PROG` red button on the left-top corner of the Arty board
-2. To restart, press the `reset` red button on the right-top corner
+2. To restart, press the `RESET` red button on the right-top corner
 3. For Linux users, type in your shell
 ```shell
 > sudo chmod 666 /dev/ttyUSB1